Innovative audit method

 The audit cycle

-More than 250 companies have become acquainted with Paper Brown Audit as an audit form and are setting up their audit cycle differently.
+More than 250 companies have become acquainted with Paper Brown Audit as an internal audit form and are setting up their audit cycle differently.
 These companies apply a combined audit strategy, a combination the Brown Paper Audit and classical audits.
 The brown Paper Audit provides a lot of new insights and concrete improvement actions that the organization can work with, while the classic audit helps in checking facts.

 By applying the Brown Paper Audit to a process in which several officers or departments are involved, several subprocesses can be combined in one audit.
 This allows companies to shorten their audit cycle.